CarloLucibello/GraphNeuralNetworks.jl/GNNGraphs/docs/src/index.md

 # GNNGraphs.jl

 GNNGraphs.jl is a package that provides graph data structures and helper functions specifically designed for working with graph neural networks.
 This package allows to store not only the graph structure, but also features associated with nodes, edges, and the graph itself.
-It is the core foundation for the GNNlib, GraphNeuralNetworks, and GNNLux packages.
+It is the core foundation for the GNNlib.jl, GraphNeuralNetworks.jl, and GNNLux.jl packages.

 It supports three types of graphs: